youngboy/engine-docs/source/setup-standalone.md

 The Proxy should start up and accept connections at http://localhost:3000 and forward all requests to your server at http://localhost:4000.
 Load GraphiQL through Engine at http://localhost:3000/graphiql (or wherever you have configured your app to serve GraphiQL) and run any query.
 You should no longer see the `tracing` data in the result since Engine is now consuming it!
 Check the Engine UI for your new service, and you should see it confirm that the setup worked.

-In general, the Engine config file is the same as the argument Node GraphQL users pass to `new ApolloEngine()`, except that you need to specify the origin's HTTP URL yourself with the engine config file, and the frontend `port` and `graphqlPaths` (if you're not using the default values of `process.env.PORT` and `['/graphql']`) are specified inside the constructor instead of as options to `listen()`.
+In general, the Engine config file is the same as the argument Node GraphQL users pass to `new ApolloEngine()`, except that you need to specify the origin's HTTP URL yourself with the engine config file, and the frontend `port` and `endpoints` (if you're not using the default values of `process.env.PORT` and `['/graphql']`) are specified inside the config file instead of as options to `listen()`.
 (Plus, it needs to be valid JSON: quoted keys, no trailing commas, no comments, etc.) The semantics of the Engine config file are identical to the argument to `new ApolloEngineLauncher()`.
+(We use the name `endpoints` in the config JSON file instead of `graphqlPaths`; this is an older name and we intend to update it to consistently say `graphqlPaths`.)

 You can find the complete set of configuration that Engine accepts in the [full API docs](./proto-doc.html) page, and some commonly-used fields worth knowing about are described below in the [`new ApolloEngineLauncher()` docs](#api-apollo-engine-launcher).